pchapl1/mongoAssignment1/README.md

 })

-// find all blogs where lastModified does not exist db.blogs.find({ lastModified : {$exists:false}})
+// find all blogs where lastModified does not exist

+db.blogs.find({ lastModified : {$exists:false}})

-// find all blogs where lastModified does not exist db.blogs.find({createdAt : {$type: "date"}})
+// find all blogs where lastModified does not exist

+db.blogs.find({createdAt : {$type: "date"}})

 // find all blogs where lastModified does not exist and createdAt type == date db.blogs.find({ lastModified : {$exists:false}, createdAt : {$type: "date"} })

-// find a blog using specific phrase using regex in the text db.blogs.find({
+// find a blog using specific phrase using regex in the text

+db.blogs.find({
-    "title": {$regex: /new/}
+    "text": {$regex: /new/}
 })

 // find all blogs that have "qui" in the categories array